Seteco/Somorrostro/Generating-Badges.md

   Using the `precision=NUMBER` you can set your preference per badge.

+- `scale=XXX`

+  This option scales the svg image.
+It accepts values above or equal to 100 (100% is the default scale).

 - `refresh=auto` or `refresh=SECONDS`

   This option enables auto-refreshing of images. netdata will send the HTTP header `Refresh: SECONDS` to the web browser, thus requesting automatic refresh of the images at regular intervals.